Internal rate of return: Profitability of an investment

-The internal rate of return is an indicator of the profitability, efficiency, quality, or yield of an investment.
-This is in contrast with the net present value, which is an indicator of the net value or magnitude added by making an investment.
+The IRR is an indicator of the profitability, efficiency, quality, or yield of an investment.
+This is in contrast with the NPV, which is an indicator of the net value or magnitude added by making an investment.

 To maximize the value of a business, an investment should be made only if its profitability, as measured by the internal rate of return, is greater than a minimum acceptable rate of return.
 If the estimated IRR of a project or investment - for example, the construction of a new factory - exceeds the firm's cost of capital invested in that project, the investment is profitable.
 If the estimated IRR is less than the cost of capital, the proposed project should not be undertaken.

 The selection of investments may be subject to budget constraints.
 There may be mutually exclusive competing projects, or limits on a firm's ability to manage multiple projects.
 For these reasons, corporations use IRR in capital budgeting to compare the profitability of a set of alternative capital projects.
 For example, a corporation will compare an investment in a new plant versus an extension of an existing plant based on the IRR of each project.
 To maximize returns, the higher a project's IRR, the more desirable it is to undertake the project.

 There are at least two different ways to measure the IRR for an investment: the project IRR and the equity IRR.
 The project IRR assumes that the cash flows directly benefit the project, whereas equity IRR considers the returns for the shareholders of the company after the debt has been serviced.

 Even though IRR is one of the most popular metrics used to test the viability of an investment and compare returns of alternative projects, looking at the IRR in isolation might not be the best approach for an investment decision.
 Certain assumptions made during IRR calculations are not always applicable to the investment.
 In particular, IRR assumes that the project will have either no interim cash flows or the interim cash flows are reinvested into the project which is not always the case.
 This discrepancy leads to overestimation of the rate of return which might be an incorrect representation of the value of the project.

 Fixed income

-The internal rate of return is used to evaluate investments in fixed income securities, using metrics such as the yield to maturity and yield to call.
+IRR is used to evaluate investments in fixed income securities, using metrics such as the yield to maturity and yield to call.

 Liabilities

-Both the internal rate of return and the net present value can be applied to liabilities as well as investments.
-For a liability, a lower internal rate of return is preferable to a higher one.
+Both IRR and net present value can be applied to liabilities as well as investments.
+For a liability, a lower IRR is preferable to a higher one.